x-carrola/sony-challenge/README.md

 Here are the **attack vectors** chosen for exploitation attempt:
 * kernel vulnerabilities
 * Linux utilities vulnerabilities
+* Processes
+* Services
+* Sockets
+* Network
+* Users
-*
+* writable PATH abuses

-* Check if we are inside a container (Docker or lxc) and try to escape from it
+Some possible attack vectors and additional system information were left aside since I considered they had a lower cost/benefit ratio.
+Here are some of them:
+* Explore additional defense mechanisms: SELinux, App Armor, etc.
+* Container breakout (Docker or lxc) if that's the case
+* Process monitoring (using [pspy](https://github.com/DominicBreuker/pspy), for example)
 * Credentials stored in clear text in memory
-* Explore capabilities
+* Explore user capabilities
-* Explore additional defense mechanisms: SELinux, App Armor, etc.

-Assumptions:
+* Shell session hijacking
+* Library hijacking

+**Assumptions** for this case:

-* we already have access to the target
+* have non-root access to the target
-* the target is running a Linux distro
+* target is running a Linux distro
-* bash is available in the target
+* bash is available on the target

 # Instructions